Imjin War: Crossing of the Imjin River

-While the First Division rested in Hanseong (present-day Seoul), the Second Division began heading north, only to be delayed for two weeks by the Imjin River.
-The Japanese sent a message to the Koreans on the other bank requesting them to open the way to China, but the Koreans rejected this.
+While the First Division rested in Hanseong, the Second Division headed north and were delayed for two weeks by the Imjin River.
+The Japanese sent a message to the Koreans on the other bank requesting they open the way to China, but the Koreans rejected this.
 Afterwards, the Japanese commanders withdrew their main forces to the safety of the Paju fortress.
-The Koreans saw this as a retreat, and 13,000 Korean troops launched an attack at dawn against the remaining Japanese troops on the southern shore of the Imjin River.
-The main Japanese body counterattacked against the isolated Korean troops, and acquired their boats.
-The Korean troops under General Kim Myŏngwŏn retreated with heavy losses to the Kaesong fortress.
+The Koreans saw this as a retreat, and 13,000 Korean troops launched an attack at dawn against the remaining Japanese troops on the shore of the Imjin River.
+The Japanese counterattacked against the isolated Korean troops, and acquired their boats.
+The Korean troops retreated to the Kaesong fortress.

 Distribution of Japanese forces in 1592

-With the Kaesong castle having been sacked shortly after General Kim Myŏngwŏn retreated to Pyongyang, the Japanese troops divided their objectives: the First Division would pursue the Korean king in Pyongan Province in the north (where Pyongyang is located); the Second Division would attack Hamgyong Province in the northeastern part of Korea; the Sixth Division would attack Jeolla Province at the southwestern tip of the peninsula; the Fourth Division would secure Gangwon Province in the mid-eastern part of the peninsula; and the Third, Fifth, Seventh, and Eighth Divisions would stabilize the following provinces respectively: Hwanghae Province (below Pyongan Province), Chungcheong Province (below Gyeonggi Province); Gyeongsang Province (in the southeast where the Japanese first had landed); and Gyeonggi Province (where the capital city is located).
+The Kaesong castle was sacked shortly after General Kim Myŏngwŏn retreated to Pyongyang.
+Thereafter, the Japanese divided their objectives: the First Division would pursue the Korean king in Pyongan Province; the Second Division would attack Hamgyong Province; the Sixth Division would attack Jeolla Province; the Fourth Division would secure Gangwon Province; and, the Third, Fifth, Seventh, and Eighth Divisions would stabilize the following provinces respectively: Hwanghae Province, Chungcheong Province, Gyeongsang Province, and Gyeonggi Province.